JaredBaileyDuke/wheres-waldo/README.md

 ```

 #### Naive Model
-As models were not trained on the characters of Waldo and his friends, the models do not have a way of identifying them.
-This results in Naive YOLOv8 model that produces 0 predictions.
+As foundation models were not trained on the characters of Waldo and his friends, the models do not have a way of identifying them.
+This results in a Naive YOLOv8 model that produces no predictions.

 #### Non-Deep Learning Approach
 Non-deep learning approaches are not viable for this problem.
 This is due to several reasons.
 - Classical models such as tree based and GLMs predict a single number.
 They do not predict 4 points to make a bounding box, classification, and confidence score all at once as a deep learning model can.
 - In non-deep learning approaches images must be flattened in order to form a feature table.
-As these characters are quite small and move from picture to picture, the predictive columns are therefore different from illustration to illustration.
-This makes learning impossible as no feature has a chance to learn on more than one illustration.
+As these characters are quite small and move from illustration to illustration, the predictive columns are therefore different from illustration to illustration.
+This makes learning impossible as no feature is consistently predictive across illustrations.
 - The data size is wildly large to be handled by a classical model (640x640 pixels over 3 channels for 2,300+ images).
-The use of convolutional layers makes training possible with today's computing resources.
+The use of convolutional layers in deep learning makes training possible with today's computing resources.